Spanish recluse behind Zara briefly becomes world's richest man

 Ortega’s majority stake in Inditex is held through another company, Pontegadea Inversiones, which Ortega has also used to channel the steady flow of dividends and build up a real estate portfolio with assets worth 8 billion euros at end-2014.

-This, as well as favorable inheritance laws in the Galician region, means that his heirs are likely to keep a tight control over the fashion empire.
+This, as well as favourable inheritance laws in the Galician region, means that his heirs are likely to keep a tight control over the fashion empire. ($1 = 0.7702 euros) (Writing by Sonya Dowsett; Editing by Julien Toyer)